Kayn-Pleiades/Work-Day-Scheduler/README.md

 ### Commit 11: Auto-refresh
 Added into the HTML meta a way for it to auto refresh every 5 minutes.
 Waited to see if it works, and it does!!
 Yay!

+### Commit 12: Space for storing
+Made an array for storing and edited the css for the buttons.

 ## credits
 https://www.w3schools.com/jquery/misc_each.asp
 https://www.w3schools.com/howto/howto_js_add_class.asp